ds-tutorials/misc-resources/pages/04.spreadsheets/chapter.md

     </tbody>
 </table>

-Unfortunately, there is a problem with this dataset.
-I forgot to standardize my states.
+Unfortunately, there is a problem with this dataset: I forgot to standardize my states.
 In the state column, sometimes the state is spelled out, and sometimes the state code is used.
 My analysis, however, assumed that the states would be spelled out, so I missed all the results for OK and TX.
 Let’s see how that changes my conclusions.

 <table>
     <caption>Myth Survey - Full Results</caption>